United States of Tara: Broadcast

-The series premiered on the US network Showtime on January 18, 2009.
+The series premiered on the American network Showtime on January 18, 2009.
 On February 10, 2009, after only four episodes had aired, Showtime Networks president of entertainment Robert Greenblatt announced that United States of Tara would be renewed for a second season, to consist of twelve episodes and air in early 2010.
 He said the early renewal decision came after the show averaged 2.67 million viewers per week, giving the network its highest ratings since 2004, when Nielsen Media Research began counting original shows on premium channels in its prime time ratings.
 Season two premiered on March 22, 2010.

 On March 25, three days after the season 2 premiere, it was announced that it would be picked up for a third season which aired in spring 2011.
 Season 3 officially premiered on March 28, 2011.
 On May 23, 2011, it was announced that the series would not be renewed for a fourth season.